-After you start exploring Croatian wines and their beautiful land of origin you’ll quickly stumble across the Croatian language.
-As some wine experts have elegantly put it: Croatia has many indigenous grape varieties that are not very well-known internationally, partly due to their complicated names!
+After you start exploring Croatian wines and their beautiful land of origin, you’ll quickly stumble across the Croatian language.
+As some wine experts have put itelegantly: Croatia has many indigenous grape varieties that are not very well-known internationally, partly due to their complicated names!

 Croatians are not afraid of a long row of consonants in one word and have some special characters like č,ž or dž.
 So you might find yourself totally confused when you wish to order a glass of ‘žlahtina’ or want to buy a bottle of ‘grk’.You can always ask for help or order Croatian wines online, but if you are curious about how to pronounce some of the best Croatian wines, take a look at our guide and try to memorize it (we have added some of the most difficult to pronounce names just for fun!)

 Plavac mali is the primary red wine grown along the Dalmatian coast of Croatia, and you won’t go wrong if you start your affair with Croatian wines with the bottle of plavac mali.
 It is a wine of rich and full flavour, high in alcohol and grape tannins, with aromas of blackberry, dark cherry, pepper and spices.